Life Insurance with Lipoid Nephrosis.

-Over 90% of patients diagnosed with Lipoid Nephrosis will respond favorably once provided oral steroids with most of these individuals going into complete remission.
-That said however, it is possible for this pre-existing medical condition to return which is why even those who have gone into remission will still be consider a “higher risk” even after being symptom free for over 2 years!
+Over 90% of patients diagnosed with Lipoid Nephrosis will respond favorably once provided oral steroids, with most of these individuals going into complete remission.
+That said, however, it is possible for this pre-existing medical condition to return, which is why even those who have gone into remission will still be considered a “higher risk” even after being symptom-free for over two years!

 Now at this point…

 We usually like to take a moment and remind folks that nobody here at IBUSA has any kind of “official” medical training, and we’re certainly not doctors.
 All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like this one, find and qualify for the life insurance coverage that they are looking for.

 Not so great if you’re looking for answers to any specific medical questions.
 In cases like these, we would recommend that you contact a true medical professional who has the training to help.
 For everyone else, you’re in luck because now we’re going to get into some of the “nitty-gritty” about what you may or may not be able to qualify for.